MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-manage-internet-access-profile.md

 To learn more about user and group assignment, see [How to assign and manage users and groups with traffic forwarding profiles](how-to-manage-users-groups-assignment.md).

 ## Validate the Internet Access traffic forwarding profile
-A newly added rule can take 10-20 minutes to appear in the client on a users computer.
-If the rule does not appear after this time, disable and then re-enable the Internet Access traffic forwarding profile.
+A newly added rule can take 10-20 minutes to appear in the client on a user's computer.
+If the rule doesn'    t appear after this time, disable and then re-enable the Internet Access traffic forwarding profile.

 To validate the traffic forwarding profile:
 1. In the system tray, right click the Global Secure Access client and select **Advanced diagnostics**.
 1. Open a web browser and navigate to a destination on the internal network.
-Confirm that traffic is not being captured.
+Confirm that traffic isn't being captured.
-1. Open a web browser and navigate to a destination that should be bypassed.
-Confirm that traffic is not being captured.
+1. Open a web browser and navigate to a destination that is bypassed.
+Confirm that traffic isn't being captured.
-1. Open a web browser and navigate to a public destination that should be acquired by the profile.
+1. Open a web browser and navigate to a public destination that is acquired by the profile.
 Confirm the traffic is being acquired under the **Internet channel**.

 [!INCLUDE [Public preview important note](./includes/public-preview-important-note.md)]